Kien-Trang/Node-GCN-Breast/README.md

 ```

 For the `root_path` can be adjust the dataset and number of k similar to the previous ones.
 The `mask_dir` and `base_dir` is storing the Masks and test set of orignal corresponding dataset (can be BUSBRA or BUSI-with-GT)

+### Copyright Claim Statement

+This repository contains code associated with the manuscript titled "Node-Based Graph Convolutional Network with SLIC Method for Breast Cancer Ultrasound Images Classification" (Manuscript ID: Access-2024-25782) submitted for review to IEEE Access journal.
+The code is uploaded for review purposes only and is not for commercial use or redistribution.
+This repository and its contents are intended exclusively for the reviewers of the IEEE Access journal to aid in the evaluation of the manuscript and are confidential.